thumbliner/thumbliner/epistemic-foundation.md

 ---

 ### The Argument Axiom
 When you choose to argue, you commit to a collaborative method of inquiry and presuppose self-ownership.
 You place your argument on the table for assessment, and apply feedback for refinement.
-In doing so, you accept a universal ethic of non-contradiction: your reasoning is constrained by coherence, and your claims must agree with one another.[^3] Only under these conditions can ideas be judged as better or worse justified, where appropriate as true or false, and argument become a shared practice of learning.
+In doing so, you accept a universal ethic of non-contradiction: your reasoning is constrained by coherence, and your claims must agree with one another.[^3] Under these conditions, ideas can be judged as better or worse justified, and, where appropriate, as true or false.
+Argument thereby becomes a shared practice of learning.

 ---